 Surgery - Quail Creek Veterinary Clinic - OKC, OK

 Anesthesia is always considered a risk, but at Quail Creek Veterinary Clinic we do everything we can to minimize the risk for your pet:

 All pets undergoing anesthesia are examined prior even if we just saw them recently.
 We want to make sure that there are no changes in your pet's health or condition before undergoing anesthesia.

-All anesthetized pets should not be fed after the night before the procedure; water is ok in most cases.
+All anesthetized pets should not be fed after

 We recommend pre-surgical labwork on all pets, including a Complete Blood Count and either a small Chemistry panel for pets under 5 or a full panel for pets over 5 years old.